caspergrl/GT-UX-UI-Dec2022-June2023/12-week/02-lesson.md

 Often confused with VR, which entirely replaces the world, AR just augments the world.

-AR adds digital elements to reality to create something new.

 ## SLIDE 14
 While often used these days for social media, there are no limitations to what could be possible.